 Placing the pool in an idyllic way depends on the time a homeowner will spend in the oasis, and how comfortable it is to access the pool from the house.
 Every future pool owner asks the same question; where should I put the pool?
 Believe it or not, there are many factors to consider when it comes to pool location.
 It is not something to choose at random.
 The perfect area for your oasis will guarantee more lasting moments and extend the life of the pool.

 What determines the best location of the pool will depend on the shape and size of the yard, the main function you are wanting to use the pool for, city building codes, and homeowner’s association rules.

 North, South, East, or West?

-Pools should be where it gets most of the sunlight.
+The Pool placement should be where it gets most of the sunlight.
 It helps keep the right temperature and allows swimmers to stay in the water for a longer time.
 In most cases, pointing a pool south or west is best.

 Keeping a Proper Distance Between a Swimming Pool and Trees